julesjacobsen/exomiser-applet/Readme.md

 In a nutshell:
 - The applet is developed on your local machine.
 It is uploaded to the RAP to debug and run.
 To edit the applet, you do it again on your machine and reupload to the RAP and run it again.
-- The applet requires 6 inputs:
+- The applet requires 6 inputs: Exomiser docker snapshot, Genome data, Phenotype data, Config file, Analysis file, VCF
-Exomiser docker snapshot
-Genome data
-Phenotype data
-Config file
-Analysis file
-VCF
-- Outputs (for now):
+- Outputs (for now): Html file, JSON file
-Html file
-JSON file

 ### Steps to create the applet: